apache/spark/docs/tuning.md

 * Collections of primitive types often store them as "boxed" objects such as `java.lang.Integer`.

-This section will start with an overview of memory management in Spark, then discuss specific strategies the user can take to make more efficient use of memory in her application.
+This section will start with an overview of memory management in Spark, then discuss specific strategies the user can take to make more efficient use of memory in his/her application.
 In particular, we will describe how to determine the memory usage of your objects, and how to improve it -- either by changing your data structures, or by storing data in a serialized format.
 We will then cover tuning Spark's cache size and the Java garbage collector.